HISTORY OF CLASSIC CHEVYS OF SOUTHERN CALIFORNIA

 Sgt at Arms – Bob Forrest

-In 1975 Steve Kershuk, our founding father of Classic Chevys of Southern California, got the urge to get a group of ‘55, ’56, and ’57 Chevy lovers together to form a club.
+In 1975 Steve Kershuk, the founding father of Classic Chevys of Southern California, got the urge to get a group of ‘55, ’56, and ’57 Chevy lovers together to form a club.
 He sent out a letter to all the prospective members he could think of.
 The first meeting of what is now known as CCSC was held on January 14, 1976.
 At that meeting the club was named, dues were established at ten dollars per year and a board of o”cers was elected.
 As is only fair, Steve was elected as our first President.
 At the end of 1976 there were seventy (70) members.
 By September of 1979 there were one hundred twenty four (124) members.
-On October 11, 1987 there were only fifty three (53) ACTIVE members and seventy one (71) INACTIVE members.
+By October of 1987 there were only fifty three (53) ACTIVE members and seventy one (71) INACTIVE members.

 Election of o”cers for 1978 was held at the November 1977 meeting.
 Back then there was a two year term limit on holding any board position and Phil Nagel was elected as the new President.

-As a matter of fact just recently we had a very well attended (50 members and family) club picnic held at Rancho San Antonio Boys Town of the West, which is our charity.
+As a matter of fact we had a very well attended (50 members and family) club picnic held at Rancho San Antonio Boys Town of the West, which is our chosen charity.
 Boys Town has a spectacular facility and our lovely picnic area encouraged the driving of our classic cars there……and drive them we did.
 We had approximately 25 classics all parked in a row on the beautiful grassy field…perfect for a Kodak moment.